-Tofu is typical in doenjang jjigae along with some vegetables.
+In terms of other ingredients added, tofu is typical in doenjang jjigae.
 For vegetables, I usually use Korean white radish (mu, 무), zucchini, onion, and fresh green and/or red chili pepper.
-It adds flavor and helps create a clean, refreshing broth.
-You can also add potatoes if you like slightly thicker stews.
-Mushrooms will be a good addition as well.
+Korean radish adds flavor and helps create a clean, refreshing broth.

 Tips for delicious doenjang jjigae

 By now, you know Korean home cooks save the water used to rinse rice (ssalddeumul, 쌀뜨물) and use it as a stew or soup base.
 The rice water adds starch to the stew and works as a binding agent between the soybean paste and the broth.
-It also enhances the flavor of the doenjang.
-If you didn’t have to make rice, or forgot to save the water, add a little bit of flour or rice powder to tap water.
+It also enhances the flavor of doenjang.
+If you didn’t have to make rice, or forgot to save the water, add a little bit of flour or rice flour to water, but not absolutely necessary.

 Use a small amount of vinegar at the end to make doenjang jjigae even more delicious!
-It will brighten the doenjang taste in the stew.
+It will brighten the doenjang taste in the stew and round everything up nicely, but totally optional!

 Seafood doenjang jjigae